What Are FAST Goals? The 4-Element Personal Goal Framework

 - Starting a side business while working full-time

-The right level of ambition creates what psychologists call “optimal anxiety”—enough challenge to motivate action without causing paralysis.
-This state fuels creativity and problem-solving, helping you find innovative ways to achieve your goals.
-Ambitious goals also encourage innovation by prompting you to explore new approaches and continuously improve.
+The right level of ambition creates what psychologists call optimal anxiety: enough challenge to motivate action without causing paralysis.
+This state fuels creativity and problem-solving and helps you find better ways to reach the goal than the obvious linear path would suggest.

 S – Specific: Creating Clear Personal Metrics

-The “S” in FAST stands for “Specific”—goals with clear metrics and milestones.
-Vague intentions like “get healthier” or “save more money” provide little guidance for action and make progress difficult to measure.
+The S in FAST stands for “Specific.”
+Goals carry clear metrics and milestones.
+Vague intentions like “get healthier” or “save more money” give little guidance for action and make progress impossible to measure.
+This is the one element FAST shares almost verbatim with SMART.

 - “Save $6,000 by December 31” instead of “save more money”